 A 1952 article in the Ottawa Citizen enthusiastically described numerous factories in town, including the Fischl Glove Co., which had operated since 1939, Gold Glove, whose original premises had burned in the great fire of 1942, and Superior Silk Mills.
-Jim Walker’s Wellington Textiles (a precursor to Hathaway shirts and Warnaco of Canada) was one of the newer guys on the block.
-Here’s the company’s story…
+Jim Walker and Wellington Textiles (a precursor to Hathaway shirts and Warnaco of Canada) were the newer guys on the block.
+Here’s Jim’s story…

 No one had to go and convince Jim Walker to move from Toronto to Prescott.
 “It was a haunch started on a big bank loan.
 It was a gamble,” he said to the Ottawa Citizen, in 1952, “but it turned out all right.”